Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 The Clinical Trial

-In December 2025, the results of an independent clinical trial on Sun Powder's formula were published in the Journal of Dermatology Research.
+In December 2025, the results of a preliminary, multi-center clinical trial on Sun Powder's formula were published in the Journal of Dermatology Research.

 The result: 100% of participants showed a measurable reduction in UV-induced skin redness.